GiuseppeSerra93/TLCM/readme.md

 The python file `utils.py` contains file paths and hyperparameters needed to run all the scripts.
 The list of data sets to evaluate can be changed in this file.

 ### Data preprocessing
 Before training, some data preparation is needed to run the experiments.
-This includes, among others, creating and saving data structures that will be used during the EM step to speed up the computational time.
+This includes creating and saving data structures that will be used during the EM step to speed up the computational time.

 ### EM Training
 Once we prepared the data, we can run the EM algorithm.
 To train it, run the following command: